-Now that you’re about half way through college, here’s one piece of advice you should always remember.
+Now that you’re about halfway through our College of Forex, here’s one piece of advice you should always remember.

 Be your own trader.

-We’re all in different situations in life, and we all have different market views, thought processes, risk tolerance levels, and market experience.
+We’re all in different situations in life, and we all have different market views, thought processes, risk tolerance levels, and market experiences.

 Have your own personalized trading plan and update it as you learn from the market.